 It is very good and very readable.

-Lately starting an online business has come to be considered as speedy highway to fame and fortune.
-In fact, success in the network economy (on the internet) requires a unique combination of competencies, knowledge and the persistence of very determined mule.
+Lately starting an online business has come to be considered a speedy highway to fame and fortune.
+In fact, success in the network economy (on the internet) requires a unique combination of competencies, knowledge, and the persistence of a very determined mule.
 You’ll need to determine whether you are a Story Teller, a Diarist or an Analyst and hone your craft.
 You’ll have to learn how to do research and investigate a story; how to keep your site up-to-scratch technically; and as if this is not enough, you’d learn to comprehend people.